ninevra/coda/step-by-step/character-creation.md

 	STEP 2: CHOOSE RACE

-Determine your starting level budget.
+Determine your initial number of new levels.
-If the GM has not set a level budget, your level budget is 5.
+If the GM does not assign a number, your number of new levels is 5.
-Choose any race with an Intelligence of -2 or greater, whose level is less than your level budget.
+Choose any race with an Intelligence of -2 or greater, whose level is less than your number of new levels.

-Reduce your remaining level budget by that race's level.
+Spend a number from your new levels equal to that race's level.
 Modify your ability scores by adding that race's ability scores to yours.
 You gain that race's features.